Insolvency and Business Bankruptcy Lawyers

 • Consultation and negotiations with the insolvency practitioner.

-If one of your debtors is in financial difficulties you can of course also turn to LexQuire for advice and support.
+If one of your debtors is in financial difficulty you can of course also turn to LexQuire for advice and support.
+We offer specialist advice for all company levels and sizes, including corporate insolvency and corporate bankruptcy services.

 Legal advice on reorganisation, restructuring and reorganisation

 You may be able to use that time to ensure that your business can continue, whether or not in a slimmed-down form.
-For example, by reorganising or structuring your company.
+For example, by reorganising or restructuring your company.

-The insolvency specialists of LexQuire can help you with this.
+The insolvency specialists at LexQuire can help you with every step of that process.

 Legal advice after bankruptcy

 If your company is declared bankrupt by the court, the consequences are often considerable.
-The court appoints a receiver, who will investigate the run-up to the bankruptcy and your role in it and who will look after the interests of the creditors.
-In order to pay off as many creditors as possible, the receiver will, among other things, sell the inventory and stocks of your company and make a decision about your staff.
-You yourself are sidelined in this process.
+The court appoints an insolvency practitioner, who will investigate the lead-up to the bankruptcy and your role in it and who will look after the interests of the creditors.
+In order to pay off as many creditors as possible, the receiver will, among other things, sell the inventory and stocks of your company and make decisions about your staff.
+You yourself are sidelined during this process.

-As the interests of the trustee often clash with your own, it may be necessary to consult or negotiate with him.
-The specialists of LexQuire know exactly what a trustee in bankruptcy considers important.
-This enables us to consult or negotiate with the trustee on your behalf.
+As the interests of the insolvency practitioner often clash with your own, it may be necessary to consult or negotiate with them.
+The bankruptcy specialists at LexQuire know exactly what an insolvency practitioner in a bankruptcy process considers important.
+This enables us to consult or negotiate with the insolvency practitioner on your behalf, to make the bankruptcy proceedings as smooth as possible.

 Legal advice on directors’ liability

-In a bankruptcy, it is one of the trustee’s tasks to investigate whether you, as director, fulfilled your legal and statutory obligations prior to the bankruptcy.
-Does the trustee find that there was fraud or mismanagement on your part?
-Then he can be personally liable for the financial shortfalls.
-The trustee in bankruptcy will then ask you to reimburse (part of) these deficits.
-It is not uncommon for the amounts involved to be large.n.
+In a bankruptcy, it is one of the insolvency practitioner’s tasks to investigate whether you, as director, fulfilled your legal and statutory obligations prior to the business bankruptcy.
+If the trustee finds that there was fraud or mismanagement on your part, you can be personally liable for the financial shortfalls.
+The trustee in bankruptcy will then ask you to reimburse part of these deficits.
+It is not uncommon for the amounts involved to be large.

 Key Contacts